Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

-\done{ \blue{Such an approach is conceptually different from the \tcb{approaches used} in literature.
-On \tcb{one} hand, delay-aware control design and optimization assume structured controllers and} do not address architecture-dependent delay variations.
-On the other hand, architecture designs as in~\cite{7378905,7347386} do not quantify the impact of delays on performance and force sparsity by regularizing the optimization problem. \blue{In fact, while the fully connected architecture is avoided by designers because of practical limitations, centralized control is usually regarded as an upper bound for performance.
-We fill this gap by addressing architecture-dependent delays in the dynamics of the controlled system, and analyzing how the optimal performance is affected by variations in such delays.}}
+\done{ Such an approach is conceptually different from the \tcb{approaches used} in literature.
+On one hand, delay-aware control designs such as~\cite{MUNZ20101252,8430769} assume a fixed controller architecture and either target optimization of the feedback gains or evaluate stability with respect to gains and/or delays.
+On the other hand, architecture designs such as~\cite{7378905,7347386} do not quantify the impact of architecture-dependent delays on performance, but explicitly force sparsity by adding a regularization term that penalizes controller complexity to delay-free performance metrics.
+In fact, while the fully connected architecture is avoided because of practical limitations, it is usually regarded as an upper bound for performance~\cite{JOVANOVIC201676}.} To the best of our knowledge, the only works where architecture-dependent delays are used to compute the performance metric are~\cite{gupta2010delay,gupta2011delay}, where the authors study how transmission power affects convergence rate of consensus.

+We study class of static feedback policies in which control action is formed by utilizing delayed measurements from a limited number of nodes within a network.
+Impact of similar type of controller architectures on mean-square performance of delay-free stochastically forced consensus, synchronization, and vehicular formation networks has been studied in the literature~\cite{bamjovmitpat12,mogjovTCNS18}, and our objective is to understand influence of delays on performance trade-offs induced by such localized controller architectures relative to centralized ones.
+Identifying similar trade-offs within other classes of localized control policies (including System Level Synthesis) is a relevant open question which is outside the scope of the current study.